duongch4/mern-passport-dev/README.md

-# mern-passport-dev
+# Movie Review App

-* MERN stack
+* MERN stack: A Movie Review App
+* Backend at root, frontend at a separate folder
-* Divide backend and frontend separately, and use proxy to backend /api and /auth for development
+* Use proxy to backend /api and /auth for development
+* Local and Social Login/Signup
+* Users can browse movies [API from The Movie Database (TMDb)], write reviews, and follow others' reviews.

 # Some of the techs used: